 Type I Seyfert galaxies will be examined using data provided by the NASA Extragalactic Database (NED).
 Specifically, galaxies that were imaged by both SDSS and GALEX will be studied.
 The goal is to continue the work of the 2012 team to produce a color magnitude diagram (CMD) showing the theorized correlation between UV luminosity and color of Type I AGN.
 This project will extend the earlier results using quasars (Figure 2) to include less luminous AGN.

-As in the case of the 2012 NITARP team, color index will be determined as the difference between the fluxes in the near ultraviolet (from Galaxy Evolution Explorer, GALEX) to the z band (from Sloan Digital Sky Survey, SDSS).
-The formula, Color Index = Near UV – IR, will be used.
+As in the case of the 2012 NITARP team, color index will be determined as the difference between the fluxes in the near ultraviolet (from Galaxy Evolution Explorer, GALEX) to the i-band (from Sloan Digital Sky Survey, SDSS).
+The formula, Color Index = Near UV – i-band, will be used.

 We intend to: